fernandosouza/theme-work-space/README.md

 # Theme Work Space

-Theme Work Space is simple a package of tools that helps you develop and share themes with the team.
+Theme Work Space is only a package of tools that helps you develop and share themes with the team.

 ### Tools
 - SASS;